crawleyliam/NBA_playoff_bracket/README.md

 Our model is represented by the orange line which shows a higher rate of true positives and a lower rate of false positives.

 # Data
-## Source
+## Source:
 The source of the data was sportsreference.com.

-## Collection
+## Collection:
 Data was downloaded from sports reference and SQL was used to generate a database from the raw data.
 Data was cleaned using SQL ensuring that team names were consistent, missing values were removed, and seasons with too few games were excluded.
 15 years of team data (2007 - 2022) on 30 teams were collected including team versus team matchups, shooting statistics, offensive/defensive ratings, etc.

-## Details
+## Details:
 The raw data includes several CSVs with various content.
 First, game_data.csv includes historical game results; teams are labeled home and away.
 Second, advanced_stats includes relevant team statistics which create the probit model.
 Advanced stats include, OR & DR (offensive and defensive rating), EFG (effictive field goals), Pace, ORB & DRB (Rebound Rates), and SRS (Simple Rating System).
 The data does not contain detailed information about individual players, injuries, or rule changes.

-## Limitations
+## Limitations:
-The data does not contain information about coaching ability, game strategy, or player injury.
+The data neither contains information about coaching ability, game strategy, nor player injury.
-These factors could have played large roles in individual historical games leading abnormal ratings to muddle our training data; however the large amount of data helps compensate for these potential confounds.
+These factors could have played large roles in individual historical games leading abnormal ratings to muddle our training data.
+However, the large amount of data helps compensate for these potential confounds.

-## Data Extensions
+## Data Extensions:
 The data used for this project could be extended in several ways.
 Our analysis does not account for team strategy/game plan.
 If our data were to include how each team was most likely to approach each game, and how each of those approaches performs against other approaches, the accuracy of the model may be improved.